Henri Lazarof International Commission Prize

 The annual prize is for the composition of an original work for select instruments.
 The specific instrumentation will change each year to complement an existing work by Henri Lazarof, and the commissioned piece will be performed alongside Lazarof's work.

-A panel of judges has selected composer Yair Klartag from Tel Aviv as the inaugural winner of the Henri Lazarof International Commission Prize, which is hosted by Brandeis University and honors the late classical composer Henri Lazarof MFA’59.
+A panel of judges has selected composer Ioannis Angelakis, a Greek composer of acoustic music, as the winner of the Henri Lazarof International Commission Prize.
+Now in its second year, the prize is awarded by Brandeis University and honors the late classical composer Henri Lazarof, MFA’59.

 The commission prize is a signature component of the Henri Lazarof Living Legacy at Brandeis, established by a gift to the university.
-The initiative also includes the Henri Lazarof Concert Series at Brandeis, the Henri Lazarof New Music Brandeis Annual Concert, and the Henri Lazarof Archives at Brandeis.
+The initiative celebrates the life and impact of composer, conductor, pianist and teacher Henri Lazarof, who was born in Bulgaria and moved to America to attend Brandeis, where he earned an MFA in 1959.
+The initiative also includes the Henri Lazarof Concert Series at Brandeis, the Henri Lazarof New Music Brandeis Annual Concert and the Henri Lazarof Archives at Brandeis.